 Who says toners can only come in liquid form?
-This stick earns the distinction of being the first solid toner out there, making it ideal for travel (no worries about TSA compliance here) or for stashing in your gym bag, since there’s no need to stress about potential spills.
-The gel-based formula—made with matcha green tea, oil-absorbing witch hazel, and cactus elixir—glides smoothly on the skin and purifies, absorbs oil, and hydrates the skin.
+This stick earns the distinction of being the first solid toner out there, making it ideal for travel (no worries about TSA compliance here) or for stashing in your gym bag since there’s no need to stress about potential spills.
+The gel-based formula—made with matcha green tea, witch hazel, and cactus elixir—glides smoothly on the skin and purifies, absorbs oil, and hydrates the skin.

 This pretty mint-green mist from Herbivore is specifically formulated for oily, acne-prone skin—plus, it's vegan and cruelty-free.
 A powerful lineup of green tea, witch hazel, aloe vera, ginger root, and white willow bark are expertly infused into soothing organic jasmine flower.
-Give your complexion a quick spritz for a refreshing, instantaneous detox.
+Give your complexion a quick spritz for a convenient, refreshing pick-me-up.

 Work the right toner into your skincare routine and prepare to be amazed at how much less oily your complexion will be.
 In our eyes, you can't go wrong with Kiehl’s Blue Astringent Herbal Lotion, which feels instantly cooling and works as a spot treatment, too.
 As a budget-friendly alternative, Dickinson’s Original Witch Hazel Pore Perfecting Toner is an OG cult-classic you can nab at the drugstore, as is the Pixi by Petra Glow Tonic, a personal favorite of many Byrdie editors.
 Meanwhile, the Milk Makeup Matcha Toner is the first solid toner formula we’ve ever come across, a gel-based option that tamps down excess oil and is perfect for travel.